Work-from-Home Guide: 25 Tips for Being Productive

 Communicating with remote teammates

-For software teams, a stand-up is a daily meeting that involves the core team, highlights progress, and helps flag blockers.
+A stand-up is a daily meeting that involves the core team, highlights progress, and helps flag blockers.
 In the standard format of a stand-up, each team member comes prepared to answer these questions:

-- What did I work on yesterday?
+What did I work on yesterday?

-- What am I working on today?
+What am I working on today?

-- What issues are blocking me?
+What issues are blocking me?

 The daily reinforcement of sharing individual successes and plans keeps everyone excited about the team's overall contribution to the organization.

-2. Make online chat your “main office”
+Make online chat your “main office”

 Keep the team spirit

 When working from home, it's important to create spaces to interact with your teammates beyond projects and status updates.
-Virtual team building can help replace valuable in-person forms of communication that are missing from the remote office
+Virtual team building can help replace valuable in-person forms of communication that are missing from the remote office.

 Managing a remote team

 Leading remotely can present a certain set of unique challenges, especially if this is a new transition for you or your team.
 Planning, communication and expectation-setting can help maintain contentedness and productivity.
 Here are some tips for managing a remote team: